hariarasu/Guest_Room_Booking_Application/README.md

 ```

 ## Sample Data
-Sample Data is in the Model Page
+Sample Data are in the Assest folder